 French infantrymen photographed in 1918

 Mauser rifle

+Water bottle

-Haversack with
+Haversack with personal items

 Lebel rifle

 Gas mask

-Cartridge

-pouch

 German soldier

+Russia

 The German army was the strongest in Europe because it had been preparing for war.
 At the outbreak of hostilities, it consisted of 840,000 men.
 All men under the age of 45 were trained for military service and belonged to the reserve army.
 On calling up the reserves, the German army could expand to over four million trained men.

-THE GERMAN ARMY

 Stick grenade

 Serbia

-Water bottle

-personal items.

-Belgium WESTERN ALLIES In Western Europe, Britain, France, and Belgium were allied against Germany.
+WESTERN ALLIES In Western Europe, Britain, France, and Belgium were allied against Germany.
 The British and French armies were large, but the Belgian army was small and inexperienced.
 These illustrations come from a German poster identifying the enemy.
 THE FRENCH ARMY The French army was one of the largest in Europe.
-Including reservists and colonial troops, the French army totalled 3,680,000 trained men at the outbreak of war.
-French infantryman, known as le poilu
+Including reservists and colonial troops, the French army totaled 3,680,000 trained men at the outbreak of war.

-WAR LEADER British Prime Minister Herbert Asquith was caricatured as "the last of the Romans" and replaced by David Lloyd George in December 1916.

-enlist.
-Most thought they would

-of patriotic men queued to
+French infantryman, known as le poilu THE GERMAN ARMY

+Herbert Asquith was

+caricatured as "the last

+of the Romans" and

+replaced by David

+Lloyd George in

+December 1916.
-Whole streets and villages

-be home by Christmas.
-By the

-December 1916. end of 1915, 2,446,719 men had volunteered, but more were needed to fill the depleted ranks of soldiers.
-In January 1916, conscription was introduced for all single men aged 18-41.
+14 Enlisting AT THE OUTBREAK OF WAR, every European country but one had a large standing army of conscripted troops ready to fight.
+The exception was Britain, which had a small army made up of volunteers.
+On August 6, 1914, the Secretary of War, Lord Kitchener, asked for 100,000 new recruits.
+Whole streets and villages of patriotic men lined up to enlist.
+Most thought they would be home by Christmas.
+By the end of 1915, 2,446,719 men had volunteered, but more were needed to fill the depleted ranks of soldiers.
+In January 1916 conscription was introduced for all single men aged 18-41.

-OUEUE HERE FOR KING AND COUNTRY At the outbreak of war, long queues formed at recruiting offices around the country.
-Men from the same area or industry grouped together to form the famous Pals battalions, so they could fight together.
+LINE UP HERE FOR KING AND COUNTRY At the outbreak of war, long lines formed at recruiting offices around the country.
+Men from the same area or industry grouped together to form the famous Pals battlions, so they could fight together.
 By mid-September, half a million men had volunteered to fight.

-Two sets of five ammunition pouches on belt

-Small box respirator gas mask

-THE TEST Eveny British red
+Two sets of five ammunition pouches on belt THE BASIC KIT A British soldier carried enough basic equipment to fight and to survive in the trenches.
+Along with his rifle and bayonet, he carried supplies of ammunition in pouches on his belt and an entrenching tool to dig a shallow hole to take cover in.
+By 1917, every soldier also carried a respirator in case of gas attacks.
+His survival kit included cutlery, washing kit, and spare clothes.
+When he went into battle, he transferred the most needed items out of his pack into a smaller haversack.

-Every British recruit had to undergo a medical test to make sure he was fit to fight.
+THE TEST Every British recruit had to undergo a medical test to make sure he was fit to fight.
 Large numbers failed this test, because of poor eyesight, chest complaints, or general ill health.
-Others were refused because they were under 19, although many lied about their age.
+Others were refused because they were under 18, although many lied about their age.
 Once he passed the test, the recruit took the oath of loyalty to the king and was then accepted into the army.

-filter of the small box respirator Pouch

-contained the

-Haversack

-contained three clips, which each held five bullets
+Haversack contained the filter of the small box respirator Pouch contained three clips, each of which held five bullets

-"YOUR COUNTRY NEEDS YOU" A portrait of British War Minister, General Kitchener was used as a recruiting poster.
-By the time it appeared in late September 1914, however, most potential recruits had already volunteered.
+"YOUR COUNTRY NEEDS YOU" A portrait of British War Minister General Kitchener was used as a recruiting poster.
+By the time it appeared in late September 1914, though, most potential recruits had already volunteered.